“A face-to-face interaction with Dr. Sinchan Das on the current instruction passed by CCIM for BAMS doctors”

 Right now, we all stand in such a position that medical aid has become a material of luxury rather than necessity.
-Being in such a situation where the world is almost submerged into the dark holes of diseases.
-Despite of which the entire society of so-called modern medical fertility is busy calming medical aids as their birth right property rather than holistically treating people.
+Being in such a situation where the World is almost submerged into the dark holes of diseases.
+And, the medical fertility is busy calming medical aids as birthrights rather than holistically treating people.
 Highlighting on the current instruction given by Central Council of Indian Medicine (CCIM) to allow BAMS (Bachelors in Ayurveda, Medicine and Surgery) doctors to do Masters in Surgery (MS) has stirred up an un-motive conflict among the medical professionals.
-On mission to unravel the reality behind this un-motive conflict, we had a short interview with Dr. Sinchan Das who is also the secretary for Humanity Institute For Advanced Medical and Cultural Research (HIAMCR) and a social health activist.

 Q1.
-According to you, which one is more effective in terms of quality treatment for the patients, Modern medical system or Traditional medical system?
+According to you, which one is more effective in terms of quality treatment for the patients, the modern or the traditional medical system?

 In response to this question, Dr. Das replied that every medical system has its own scopes and limitations.
-In addition, with the progressing stages of diseases different medicine system would be required.
+In addition, with the progressing stages of diseases, different medicine systems are required.

 Q2.
-Therefore, in terms of development which field of medical system do you feel has progressed to its grater extend?
+In terms of development which field of medical system do you feel has progressed to its greater extend?

-With a smile on his face, Dr. Das asked me instead “As per your concern what is development?” that is because if you consider or name this technological advancement or implementation as the development in the medical system than consider it on your own if it is the development of medical science or the development of technologies.
-He further adds that there has been no development in the medical system rather the development has taken place for the customization of the health sectors.
-Neither so, the development in the medical system in terms of current health scenario, health sectors or health status of the people, he directly denies with the fact that medical system has progressed to its grater extend nor does he think that there would be any development in the future as well.
+With a smile on his face, Dr. Das added that there has been no development in the medical system rather the development has taken place for the customization of the health sectors.
+Neither so, the development in the medical system in terms of current health scenario, health sectors or health status of the people, he directly denies with the fact that medical system has progressed to its greater extend nor does he think that there would be any development in the future as well.

 Q3.
-What is the major difference in today’s modern medical era and traditional medical era?
+What is the major difference between today’s modern medical era and the traditional medical era?

-In case of traditional era, people were more conscious regarding the maintenance of their health, lifestyle and atmosphere, which gave very less room for manipulation or alternations.
-Further, he adds that at that time people would work in collaboration for resolving any issues or the deteriorating factors, which has direct or indirect affect on their health lifestyle, and atmosphere.
-On contrary to this, Dr. Das conveyed that as of current medical era people are busy searching for shortcuts and are focused in giving management to those issues rather them uprooting it completely.
-People now a day have completely blindfolded themselves where they are aware of what is wrong and right but despite of it they would rather accept wrong as right and try their every possible ways to prove manipulate it as a reality.
+On contrary to this, Dr. Das conveyed that as of the current medical era people are busy searching for shortcuts and are focused on giving management to those issues rather them uprooting them completely.
+People nowadays have completely blindfolded themselves where they are aware of what is wrong and right, rather accept the wrong as right and manipulate with their every possible way to prove it as a reality.

 Q4.
 So, according to you what is the concept of health?

 Q5.
-When sole purpose of all the medical system is to deliver quality healthcare service then what is the need of different classification within medical system?
+When the sole purpose of the medical system is to deliver quality healthcare then what is the need for different classification within a medical system?